YashAhirrao18/testlineQuizApp/README.md

    ```bash
    cd quiz_game_app
    ```
-3. Install the dependencies:
+3. Install dependencies:
    ```bash
    flutter pub get
    ```
-4. Run the app on an Android or iOS emulator, or connect a physical device:
+4. Run the app on an Android or iOS emulator or a physical device:
    ```bash
    flutter run
    ```